Forlaie/Decision-Trees-Website/README.md

 For users to fully benefit from this visualization, they should have a prior understanding of decision tree models, the algorithm used to construct them, and a basic grasp of entropy.
 Otherwise, they won't understand the bigger picture behind why information gain calculations are important and how they relate to decision tree models.

+### Learning Objectives ###
+1. Understand the notation used in information gain calculations (e.g., what do X and Y represent?)
+2. Comprehend the origin of the numbers in these calculations (e.g., how was the value 3/5 derived?)
+3. Explore and experiment with different split locations to compare information gains and identify the optimal split

 # Installation #
 ```
 git clone https://github.com/Forlaie/Decision-Trees-Website.git